mxmlnkn/rapidgzip/python/rapidgzip/README.md

 If you use this software for your scientific publication, please cite it as:

-This is preliminiary.
-The final citation will become available end of June 2023.

 ```bibtex
 @inproceedings{rapidgzip,
     author    = {Knespel, Maximilian and Brunst, Holger},